zhy8388608/QQ_Music_Unlock_Tool/README.md

-# QQ_Music_Unlock_Tool
-A tool for decrypting music and videos downloaded from QQ Music
+A tool for decrypting music and videos downloaded from QQ Music.

+Usage:
+qq_music_unlock.exe [FILE1] [FILE2]...